x

 Sinky: the opposite of "lifty"—air that’s causing rapid descent.

-White Room: flying through thick clouds or fog where visibility is almost zero.
+White Room: flying through thick clouds or fog with almost zero visibility.

 Cloud Suck: strong upward air currents near clouds that can pull a pilot into them.